 A business should make efforts to track social changes and align their products and services with customers’ changing preferences.
 Not responding to social changes in the society can be fatal.
 The failure of Blackberry illustrates this point.
 Led by Apple and Android devices, smartphone users became more and more comfortable with touchscreen devices.
 BlackBerry failed to adapt to these changes and stuck with the idea of a physical keyboard on their devices.

-Read the following article from the online Bloomberg Opinion news article titled: ‘China’s Aging Problem Is a Serious Threat to Growth’ (Orszag 2018).
+Read the following article titled: ‘China’s Aging Problem Is a Serious Threat to Growth’ (Orszag 2018).

 Answer the following questions: Why and how would the ageing problem be a serious threat and affect China’s economic growth?